-Employees eligible for state sick leave and earning 0.034 accrual hours per hour worked can only use up to 48 hours each plan year, regardless of how many hours they accrue under the state sick leave plan.
+Employees eligible for state sick leave and earning 0.034 accrual hours per hour worked can only use up to 48 hours each plan year, regardless of how many hours they accrue.
 A plan year matches the fiscal year of July 1 – June 30 of the following year.

 State sick leave eligible employees may also carry up to 48 hours of unused leave into the next plan year.
 The evaluation of an employee’s carryover occurs during the Leave Sweep process at the end of each fiscal year, at the same time we run the Leave Sweep process for our existing leave plans.
 Any balance that exceeds 48 hours will be removed at that time for the state sick leave plan enrollees.

 - University Staff, Classified Staff, and 12-Month faculty plans already have rules outlined for maximum balances and sweeping leave.
 They can be found here:

 9-Month faculty do not have a limit on their total leave balance.
 However, these employees cannot earn more than 11 days (88 hours) of leave in any calendar year.

 Q) Will I be able to use my sick leave across my multiple jobs?

 A) This depends on your specific situation.
 If all your positions are eligible for the same leave benefits – meaning all eligible for the state sick benefit, all eligible for the Classified leave benefit, or all eligible for the University Staff leave benefit – then your sick balance will be shared across those positions.